 Every day you log your weight and your food intake.
 The reason Noom has you record your weight every day is they say that by doing so, you are more likely to keep the weight off long term.

 Noom talks about the psychology of weight loss and basically eating food.
 Each and every day there are articles about how to be healthier, one section is about “break down your bad habits.”
 Here they discuss how your mind works when it comes to food.

-Understanding your behavior is a big part of the program.
-Actions start with a trigger.
-Social triggers, when you are at a party and feel pressure to eat.
-I am a comfort food guy when I have a rough day, I want junk food.
-These are triggers, and you need to understand them and how to deal with them.
+Understanding your behavior is a big part of the Noom weight loss program.
+Actions start with a trigger, like a social trigger.
+For instance, when you are at a party and feel pressure to eat, that would be a social trigger.
+I am a comfort food guy when I have a stressful day at work, I want to eat junk food, that is another trigger.

-I love the fact that they break down your mind, and thoughts and tell you what is going on in there.
-They discuss how your mind plays tricks on you.
+I love the fact that they break down your mind, and thoughts and tell you what is going on in there, because honestly, most of the time I have no idea what is going on in there LOL.
+The folks at Noom discuss how your mind plays tricks on you.